YeonSphere/Nexus-For-Android/README.md

 ## License

-This project is licensed under the [YeonSphere Universal Open Source License (YUOSL)](LICENSE).
-Please read the license carefully before using or contributing to this project.
+This project is licensed under the YeonSphere Universal Open Source License (YUOSL).
+Key points:
+- Free for personal use
+- Commercial terms negotiable
+- 30-day response window for inquiries
+- Contact @daedaevibin for commercial licensing
+- See the [LICENSE](LICENSE) file for full details

 ## Contact

-For support, feature requests, or any queries, please open an issue on our GitHub repository or contact us through our official website (coming soon).
+- Primary Contact: Jeremy Matlock (@daedaevibin)
+- Email: daedaevibin@naver.com